 The Programmer's Learning Machine (PLM) is a free cross-platform programming exerciser.
-It lets you explore various concepts of programming through interactive exercises, that you can solve in either Java, Python or Scala.
+It lets you explore various concepts of programming through interactive challenges, that you can solve in either Java, Python or Scala (support for the C language is experimental).

-PLM is known to work on all major operating systems (Linux, Mac, Windows).
-Its interface and content is througfully translated to English and French; we hope that other translations will be contributed in the future.
+The PLM is known to work on all major operating systems (Linux, Mac, Windows).
+Its interface and content is througfully translated to English and French, and partially to Brasilian and Italian; we hope that other translations will be contributed in the future.

-About 160 exercises are provided in the existing lessons, ranging from a complete programming introduction for real beginners to more advanced topics such as recursion or sorting algorithms and to programming brain teasers.
+Over 170 challenges are provided so far, ranging from a complete programming introduction for real beginners to more advanced topics such as recursion or sorting algorithms and to programming brain teasers.

 We develop this program since 2008 for our teaching at the school Telecom Nancy for our students, that later become IT and CS engineers.
 We use this tool in several units of our curriculum, for a total of over 30h of practical labs (that are all included in the released version).
 This greatly increase the motivation of our students, allowing us to cover a much wider spectrum of topics than before the PLM introduction.